sudarpo/aws-workshop-datasync/datasync-smb-to-fsx-workshop/module2/README.md

 ## Module Steps

 ### 1. Login to the Windows Server
-To login to the Windows Server, you will use Fleet Manager.
+To login to the Windows Server, you will use Fleet Manager - Remote Desktop.

-1. Go to the [Systems Manager](https://console.aws.amazon.com/systems-manager/home) > [Fleet Manager](https://console.aws.amazon.com/systems-manager/fleet-manager/managed-nodes), select the **DMW-Windows-Client-EC2** instance, and click on the **Node actions > Connect > Connect with Remote Desktop**.
+1. Go to the [Systems Manager](https://console.aws.amazon.com/systems-manager/home) > [Fleet Manager](https://console.aws.amazon.com/systems-manager/fleet-manager/managed-nodes), select the **DMW-App-Server-EC2** instance, and click on the **Node actions > Connect > Connect with Remote Desktop**.

     ![](../images/mod2-fleet-manager.jpg)